 Oral Presentations: Oral presenters are allotted 10 minute time slots, with an additional 5 minutes for questions and transition.
 Participants may deliver a paper or talk assisted by a projected presentation.
 Judging criteria includes quality of the PowerPoint presentation; comprehension, or clarity and ability to answer questions; engagement; and overall quality, including impact and originality.

-Poster Presentations: Posters will be displayed throughout the day; however, a designated poster session will take place from 12:00 to 2:00pm allowing attendees to view displays and interact with student presenters.
-Presenters may opt in to have their poster judged for a prize competition - judges' criteria will be made available in advance.
+Poster Presentations: Posters will be displayed throughout the day, and a designated poster session will allow attendees to view displays and interact with student presenters.
+Judging criteria includes visual quality, quality of project, and quality of presentation.

-The Lightning Session: Similar to the popular Three-Minute Thesis competition, this presentation format challenges participants to present their research, scholarship and creative projects in just 180 seconds, and in an engaging format that can be understood by an intelligent audience with no background in the presenter’s field of interest.
+The Elevator Pitch: Similar to the popular Three-Minute Thesis competition, this presentation format challenges participants to present their research, scholarship and creative projects in just 180 seconds, and in an engaging format that can be understood by an intelligent audience with no background in the presenter’s field of interest.
 Presenters should be prepared to address the questions and motivations framing their academic interests with the goal of provoking conversations that matter.
 This exercise develops presentation skills and supports the development of the grad student’s capacity to explain their scholarship effectively and creatively.
-The Lightning Session is subject to the following rules and judging criteria:
+Rules and judging criteria include:

 - Presentations are limited to 3 minutes maximum.
 Competitors exceeding 3 minutes will be penalized.